bardbess/vimrc/README.md

 # vimrc

-My personal vimrc and vim plugin list
+> My vimrc and vim plugin list

+Place in the home directory, run update_bundles to install plugins